khadakhan/taski-docker/README.md

 Project migrations should be included in the image, do not add them to .dockerignore.

 ## Building the Taski-docker backend image.
 Make sure Docker is running.
-Open a terminal, go to the backend/ directory of the Taski project and build the image:
+Open a terminal, go to the backend/ directory of the Taski-docker project and build the image:
 ```
 docker build -t taski_backend .
 ```